Emergency medical services: Wilderness

 Wilderness EMS-like systems (WEMS) have been developed to provide medical responses in remote areas, which may have significantly different needs to an urban area.
 Examples include the National Ski Patrol or the regional-responding Appalachian Search and Rescue Conference (USA based).
 Like traditional EMS providers, all wilderness emergency medical (WEM) providers must still operate under on-line or off-line medical oversight.
 To assist physicians in the skills necessary to provide this oversight, the Wilderness Medical Society and the National Association of EMS Physicians jointly supported the development in 2011 of a unique "Wilderness EMS Medical Director" certification course, which was cited by the Journal of EMS as one of the Top 10 EMS Innovations of 2011.
 Skills taught in WEMT courses exceeding the EMT-Basic scope of practice include catheterization, antibiotic administration, use of intermediate Blind Insertion Airway Devices (i.e. King Laryngeal Tube), Nasogastric Intubation, and simple suturing; however, the scope of practice for the WEMT still falls under BLS level care.
 A multitude of organizations provide WEM training, including private schools, non-profit organizations such as the Appalachian Center for Wilderness Medicine and the Wilderness EMS Institute, military branches, community colleges and universities, EMS-college-hospital collaborations, and others.

+Occupational Health Hazards in EMS

+Hazards

+The rate of occupational injuries for EMS workers is greater than the rate for the general population.
+Occupational hazards for health professionals are well studied and generally apply to EMS.
+Occupational health hazards in emergency medical services include lifting injuries, violent patients, transportation incidents and harmful exposures (exposure to loud noises, chemicals and infectious diseases).

+The National Institute of Occupational Safety and Health (NIOSH) established that the most common injury/illness of EMS clinicians are sprains/strains (41%) and exposures (20%).
+The occupational hazard with the greatest rate of lethality in Emergency Medical Services is ground and air ambulance crashes.
+Crashes are uncommon and Injuries from crashes make up less than 8% of injuries to EMS clinicians.

+Hazard Mitigation

+In the US, OSHA and CDC associated NIOSH have published guidelines to protect EMS workers from the occupational hazards presented by the job's requirements.
+These guidelines include sanitization practices, PPE requirements, and fatigue protocols.
+Fundamental facets of safety, such as providing workers with clear roles and clear communication of expectations to discourage risk-taking and encourage safe practices are essential to minimize occupational hazards.